SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 ```

 We can defer this refactoring, add a TODO, and revisit it later when the impact of changing `Projects` from being a `LinkedHashMap<String, Tasks>` to
-`LinkedHashMap<String, Project>` is localized.
-This means, only the methods of the `Projects` class would be impacted.
+`LinkedHashMap<String, Project>` is localized: only the methods of the `Projects` class would be impacted.
 That would also be the
-right time to evaluate whether `Projects` should extend `LinkedHashMap<>` or instead use composition.
+right time to evaluate whether `Projects` should extend `LinkedHashMap` or instead use composition.
 Here is my final version of the
 [Projects](https://github.com/SarthakMakhija/task-list-refactoring/blob/main/src/main/java/com/codurance/training/tasks/Projects.java) class.

 #### Maintain a TODO list